lblaka/ipo-success-prediction/README.md

 # Background

 An IPO is when a private company transitions to public by offering shares to the public market.
-Companies looking to IPO must hire investment banks, who act as brokers during IPO process, to help guage demand, price, and sell the stock to investors.
+Companies looking to IPO must hire investment banks, who act as brokers during the IPO process, to help guage demand, price, and sell the stock to investors.
 These companies must also meet the requirements by the SEC to hold an IPO.

 IPOs are a great opportunity for growth as it allows a company to raise capital from public investors much faster and at greater volumes.